alanshepard/model-rocket-stability/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Files description:
+rocket.h and rocket.cc: implement a Rocket class and a Component class ellipticalfins.h and ellipticalfins.cc: implements elliptical fins using NACA 00xx
+    profile and flat profile